UNSAT Solver Synthesis via Monte Carlo Forest Search: Introduction

 This paper introduces Monte Carlo Forest Search (MCFS), a class of MCTS-inspired RL algorithms for such settings.
-We leverage \cite{Scavuzzo2022}'s recent concept of {tree MDPs}.
-When an action is taken in a tree MDP, the environment transitions to two or more new child states; each of these new child states satisfies the Markov property in that each child only depends on its state.
+We leverage \citet{Scavuzzo2022}'s recent concept of \emph{tree MDPs}.
+When an action is taken in a tree Markov Decision Process (MDP), the environment transitions to two or more new child states; each of these new child states satisfies the Markov property in that each child only depends on its state.
 Algorithms that recursively decompose problems into two or more simpler subproblems in a history-independent way can be represented as tree MDP policies.
 An MCFS rollout is a policy evaluation in the tree MDP and hence builds out a tree rather than a path, with the value of each node corresponding to the sum of rewards over its descendants in the rollout tree.
-A straightforward MCFS algorithm with complete policy evaluation would be sufficient for tree MDPs giving rise to extremely small policy trees (e.g., log-linear trees in MergeSort), but we are interested in tree MDP problems where policies produce exponential-sized trees, making exact policy evaluation prohibitive.
+Similar to MCTS, MCFS is a broad class of algorithms that can be adapted for different domains and problem sizes through choices in how policies are evaluated, how actions are selected and how rewards are aggregated.
+For example, an MCFS algorithm with complete policy evaluation (evaluating every child in a rollout) would be sufficient for tree MDPs giving rise to extremely small policy trees (e.g., log-linear trees in MergeSort).
+However, we are interested in tree MDP problems where policies produce exponential-sized trees, making exact policy evaluation prohibitive.
+We are not aware of any method that addresses this issue; existing work using RL \cite{Kurin2020,Lederman2019,Vaezipoor2021,Scavuzzo2022,parsonson2022reinforcement,etheve2020reinforcement} require exact policy evaluation and have only been used to train on very easy instances by industry standards (solvable on the order of 1000 decisions).